mia-platform/documentation/docs/development_suite/identity-and-access-management/manage-service-accounts.md

 </div>

 :::caution
-Please note that some permissions defined by the Company Role may be inherited on the Projects and Runtime Environment owned by the Company itself.
+Please note that some permissions defined by the Company role may be inherited on the Projects and Runtime Environment owned by the Company itself.
-Always pay attention when assigning Roles, in order to avoid providing undesired access to resources!
+Always pay attention when assigning roles, in order to avoid providing undesired access to resources!
 :::

 ### Managing Service Accounts at Project level

-A User with enough administrative permission on a specific Project will be able to view all the existing Service Accounts inside the Project Settings Area of a Project belonging to that specific Company.
+A user with enough administrative permission on a specific Project will be able to view all the existing service accounts inside the Project Settings Area of a Project belonging to that specific Company.
 From there, the user can edit the role of service accounts on the specific Project (and, optionally, on each existing Runtime Environment).

 <div style={{display: 'flex', justifyContent: 'center'}}>
   <div style={{display: 'flex', width: '600px'}}>